 The Traditional IRA

 This is just like the 401 (k).
 However, you have total control over your investments.
 If you are keen on this kind of power, then an IRA is the way to go.
-However, it is not eligible for everyone.
+However, it is not available for everyone.

-Explore Alternative Ways Of Making Money
+Explore Alternative Ways of Making Money

 Sometimes, you may find that your retirement figure does not match your monthly savings.
 In this case, you have to look for a way that allows you to save more.